louie-jones-strong/Uni-Dissertation/docs/index.rst

 ..
-FinalProject documentation master file, created by sphinx-quickstart on Mon Jul  3 02:24:34 2023.
+DECAF documentation master file, created by sphinx-quickstart on Mon Jul  3 02:24:34 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FinalProject's documentation!
+Welcome to DECAF's documentation!
 ========================================

 .. toctree::